 Upon successful completion of this course, students will demonstrate proficiency with spreadsheet software on the personal computer.
 Business decision-making worksheet models will be created and modified by entering labels, functions and formulas.
 Various formatting techniques will be applied to enhance the appearance of printed worksheets.
 Students will also learn to display the worksheet data graphically with the charting capabilities of the software.
-1 hr. lecture/wk.

-CPCA 111 Spreadsheets II: MS Excel\ (1 Hour)
+CPCA 111 Spreadsheets II: MS Excel (1 Hour)